BambooPalace/MSAI-celeba-attributes-prediction/README.md

         0.9385, 0.8739, 0.9682, 0.8886]

 Among test accuracies for 40 attributes, the minimum accuracy is 71.5% for attribute 7 and the maximum accuracy is 99.6% for attribute 16.
-Details can refer to this [log](https://github.com/BambooPalace/Celeba-attributes-prediction/blob/main/log.txt)
+Details can refer to [log.txt](https://github.com/BambooPalace/Celeba-attributes-prediction/blob/main/log.txt)

 ## Readings
 -  Z. Liu et al. Deep Learning Face Attributes in the Wild, ICCV 2015